Pro Micro vs. Teensy 2.0 review

 |Spec||Pro Micro||Teensy 2.0|

 Now let’s dig into these parameters without too much technical details.

-If you have to fit your controller into a tiny case or eg. a low profile keyboard, the form factor is crucial.
-Bulky board like Arduino Uno or Mega are out of the question.
+If you have to fit your controller into a tiny case or e.g. a low profile keyboard, the form factor is crucial.
+Bulky boards like an Arduino Uno or Mega are out of the question.